Raelene Fatchen on her memories of Queen Elizabeth visiting Port Lincoln

 "It was a display to honour the Queen on the oval - it was a like a big fan with little divisions - the boys were dressed in T-shirts and white shorts," she said.

-Ms Fatchen said they performed little folk dance routines that they had practised at school.
+Ms Fatchen said the children performed little folk dance routines that they had practised at school.

 "There were lots of schools represented from around the Eyre Peninsula," she said.